 Spa & Fitness Center.
 A quiet retreat bordered by a meditation labyrinth and outdoor pool, the Spa at Casa de Campo offers an option of indoor or outdoor treatments in a spa suite, private gazebo at the beach, or in your own villa.
 Those looking to workout will find an glass-walled fitness center containing a range of Cybex stations and cardio pieces, spinning bikes, and free weights in an air-conditioned room behind the lobby and La Cana Restaurant.

 Set on more than 245 acres, the Shooting Center comprises over 200 stations for trap, skeet, and sporting clays.
-At the heart is a 110-foot red-and-white tower—said to be the largest n the world— capable of launching clay from three levels and simulate the flight of quail, partridges, ducks, and other birds.
-Lesson are available.
+At the heart is a 110-foot red-and-white tower—said to be the largest in the world— capable of launching clay from three levels and simulate the flight of quail, partridges, ducks, and other birds.
+Lessons are available.
 There also a kennel for boarding and training dogs.

 And ...
-There is a full range of watersports—kayaking (both in the Caribbean and on the Chavon River), fishing, snorkeling, scuba diving, sailing (including a sailing school)—as well as a 3-mile jogging trail and bike rentals (for use only in the resort).
+There is a full range of watersports—kayaking (both in the Caribbean and on the Chavon River), fishing, snorkeling, scuba diving, sailing—as well as a 3-mile jogging trail and bike rentals (for use only in the resort).

 There is a full range of supervised children's program, from full and half-day sessions for all age groups: toddles ages 1 to 3; kids ages 4 to 7; and tweens ages 8 to 12.
 In addition, teens have their own club with a billiard table, air hockey, music, and movies.

-The two standout dining options at Casa de Campo are La Cana Restaurant & Lounge the Beach Club, both of which carry the tag line "By Le Cirque".
-That refers to the famous restaurant Le Cirque in New York City run by the Maccioni family.
-Here their trained chefs oversee these two menus.
-Beyond those two venues, however, there are numerous other choices, including an Italian restaurant Piazzetta in Altos de Chavon and a Spanish restaurant La Casita and Cantonese restaurant Chinois, both in La Marina.
+The two standout dining options at Casa de Campo are La Cana Restaurant & Lounge and the Minitas Beach Club & Restaurant.
+Beyond those two venues, however, there are numerous other choices, including an Italian restaurant La Piazzetta in Altos de Chavon and three at La Marina: a Spanish restaurant La Casita, Pubbelly Sushi, and SBG, the last for Mediterranean cuisine..

 If you're contemplating a Caribbean tennis vacation, you also ought to look at:

 Travel Instructions.
 There are three international airports in the Dominican Republic within easy access of Casa de Campo.
 The closest of them is La Romana (LRM), which is served by Jetblue and American Airlines from the U.S. (there is also service from other Caribbean islands on Seabourne.
-The other two options are Santo Domingo (SDQ) and Punta Cana (PUJ), which have even more service (see Casa de Campo's Air Service .pdf for details.
+The other two options are Santo Domingo (SDQ) and Punta Cana (PUJ), which have even more service.

 General Tourist Information.
 For general tourism information about travel in the Dominican Republic, log on to the Dominican Republic website or contact them toll-free at 888-374-6361.